gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 ## Physical Layer

-SPI can either be _three wire_ (when there is only one slave and the slave does not require any signal on this line), or _four wire_ (when there are multiple slaves, and the slave select line needs to be used).
-For every slave there needs to be new select line, but the other three traces can be shared.
+SPI consists of a basis of three wires (SCLK, MOSI and MISO), plus one chip select (nCS) wire per slave.
+In the special case of only one slave, the chip select line can be dropped and the pin pulled permanently low on the slave.

-The track names are:
+The purpose of these connections is:

 Name    | Function
 --------|------------
-CS      |
+nCS     | _Chip select_, a.k.a. _slave select_ (nSS).
+This is driven low (hence the `n`) by the master to select a slave.
+There is a separate chip select line going from the master to each slave.
-SCLK    |
+SCLK    | _Clock_.
+Driven by the master, this provides the clock signal to the slaves to clock data in and out with.
+The exact polarity and edges that are used depend on the values of CPOL and CPHA.
-MOSI    |
+MOSI    | _Master out, slave in_.
+A.k.a. _main out, subnode in_.
+The master drives the line and provides data to the slaves.
+Only the slave with nCS asserted (low) listens to the data.
-MISO    |
+MISO    | _Master in, slave out_.
+A.k.a. _main in, subnode out_.
+The selected slave can drive this line to send data to the master.

 {{% img src="typical-spi-connections.jpg" width="180px" caption="The typical SPI connections that an IC will have." %}}

 One limitation with SPI is that the master has to **initiate** all communication.
 This can be a problem if the slave has data for the master but the master hasn't or doesn't know when to ask for it.
-Designers get around this by also providing a _Data Ready_ line to the master.
-This is separate from the SPI interface, and usually set to trigger an **interrupt** to tell the master to request for the data.
+If continuous polling is not feasible, designers get around this by also providing a _Data Ready_ line to the master.
+This is separate from the SPI interface, and usually set to trigger an **interrupt** to tell the master to request for the data across the SPI interface.

 **No specific termination** is needed on SPI connections.
 Long connections (many metres or more) and high data rates (>10Mhz) may require standard termination procedures to prevent reflections.